Salalah International Airport: Development since the 2000s

 Design of the airport takes into account future development projects and allows expansion to cater for up to six million passengers per year, if required.

 The new Salalah airport commenced operations in June 2015, with an Oman Air flight from Muscat becoming the first airline to arrive at the new airport.
 However, the new airport was officially opened in November 2015.
 The old airport situated to the south of the new one has since been transformed into a domestic and emergency airport.

 Facilities

-The new international airport has been marked as having more extraordinary facilities than the old airport.
 A new Duty Free service has been started by a private company in association with the OAMC.
 Many food counters have been providing services since its opening.
 Oman Air placed a new lounge opposite to the airside and gates in the new terminal for Business Class, First Class, and Economy Class passengers who are Gold and Silver Sinbad Service Card holders.
-The airport has a rating from passengers that it is providing an effective lounge and Duty-Free services.
 The new airport has four aerobridges with an air conditioning facility.
 It is expected that the new terminal will help to boost not only the city's tourism but also the local and international passenger movement.